jannctu/ragify/README.md

 - **PDF to Image Conversion**: Converts each PDF page into high-quality images
 - **AI-Powered Extraction**: Uses GPT-4o-mini Vision to extract and clean content
+- **Auto-Fallback Pipeline**: Automatically retries low-quality pages with OCR and escalates to vision LLMs only when needed
+- **Quality Gate Per Page**: Lightweight heuristics flag blank/garbled pages so you can trigger OCR or vision fallbacks
 - **Structured Markdown Output**: Generates clean, well-formatted markdown with:
   - Proper headings and subheadings
   - Bullet points and numbered lists